MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 ### Move the Content Databases

 To maintain parity between the SharePoint sites and the workflows that run on them, you must move the content databases along with the App Management service and WFM databases.
-Upgrading SharePoint content is outside the scope of this document, but we will refer to a few items related to upgrading WFM.
+Upgrading SharePoint content is outside the scope of this document, but we'll refer to a few items related to upgrading WFM.

 Using the database attach method, you can move SharePoint content databases from the old farm to the new farm.